 Mixtures Creation

 There were two options for building the input dataset: one was finding a corpus of recordings where human volunteers were actually talking simultaneously while being recorded, and the other one was to create a set of artificial mixtures.
 The first option was satisfied by the AMI Corpus, presented in [27], and used in [9], [17] and [18] to create a model designed to detect overlapped speech.
-We explored AMI Corpus but we had to apply blind source separation algorithms in order to extract the active periods for each speaker and the results were not satisfactory.
+We explored AMI Corpus, but we had to apply blind source separation algorithms in order to extract the active periods for each speaker and the results were not satisfactory.
 There was too much interference caused by other voices farther away, to the target speaker’s microphone.

 It is critically important to be able to tag the input speech frames correctly with either the overlap status or the speaker count, in order to ensure the training convergence.
 This fact is demonstrated by more accurate overlapped speech detection presented in [10] and [16].
 References [22], [55] and [57] also use artificial mixtures, and therefore, we decided to do the same.
 This enables the possibility of creating a huge number of input samples for training the model.